Spencer Torkelson Player Props: Tigers vs. Rockies

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 67 hits, batting .223 this season with 28 extra-base hits.
+- Torkelson has 68 hits, which is best among Detroit hitters this season, while batting .224 with 28 extra-base hits.

+- Torkelson will look to extend his four-game hitting streak.
+He's batting .263 with three homers during his last outings.

+- In 58.8% of his 80 games this season, Torkelson has picked up at least one hit.
+He's also had 18 multi-hit games.

-- He has hit a home run in 12.7% of his games this season, and 3.2% of his chances at the plate.
+- In 12.5% of his games this season, he has hit a home run, and 3.2% of his trips to the dish.

-- Torkelson has had an RBI in 28 games this season (35.4%), including eight multi-RBI outings (10.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Torkelson has driven home a run in 28 games this season (35.0%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on three occasions..

+- He has scored in 32 of 80 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.